Category: Food

 synonym: bowl of goodness, bowl food-soul food

-• a concave usually nearly hemispherical vessela rounded container that is usually larger than a cup filled with deliciousness such as Braised Pork Rice (肉燥饭), Ramen, Udon, or Won Ton Noodle Soup
+• a concave usually nearly hemispherical vessela rounded container that is generally larger than a cup, filled with deliciousness such as Braised Pork Rice (肉燥饭), Ramen, Udon, or Won Ton Noodle Soup

 • food that immediately transports you back to your childhood

 So, it is not surprising that the first recipe I tried from Clarissa Wei’s new book, Made in Taiwan, was a recipe for Rou Zao Fan or Braised Pork Rice.
 It fits the definition of bowl food to a tee.
-A rich, flavor-packed sauce made with diced pork belly, and shallots, served over rice.
+A rich, flavor-packed sauce made with diced pork belly and shallots, served over rice.
 Rou Zao Fan is the southern Taiwan version of Lu Rou Fan.
-Hers is a simpler version of Lu Rou Fan. which means no star anise (5 Spice powder) or shiitake mushrooms.
+A simpler version of Lu Rou Fan., which means no star anise (5 Spice powder) YAY or shiitake mushrooms BOO.
 Just pure porky goodness accented with soy paste, soy sauce, and sugar.
-Two of my favorite Taiwanese rice bowls include Lu Rou Fan, and Ja Y i Fan or Turkey Rice, which is the perfect way to use any extra Thanksgiving turkey…that is, besides a turkey, stuffing, cranberry, gravy, and mayo sammie.
+Two favorite Taiwanese rice bowls include Lu Rou Fan, and Ja Y i Fan (Turkey Rice), which is the perfect way to use any extra Thanksgiving turkey…that is, besides a turkey, stuffing, cranberry, gravy, and mayo sammie.

 Ingredients

 Pork: Use pork belly with skin.
 You will find recipes that use ground pork or pork shoulder which are pretty darn good.
 But, for the real deal, use pork belly.
-The fat provides flavor and unctuousness, that is unmatched.
+The fat provides flavor and unctuousness that is unmatched.
 Pork belly is just unsliced bacon.
 Yes, it’s rich.
-The beauty of this dish, it is so flavorful, and so jam-packed with umami that a little goes a long way.
-Whether it was born out of necessity or not, meat is generally not the biggest part of a Chinese meal.
-Rice or noodles and vegetables are the base, and meat is the accent.
-I usually make a batch and freeze a good portion of it for quick meals down the road.
+This dish is so flavorful, so jam-packed with umami that a little goes a long way.
+Whether it was born out of necessity, meat is generally not the main ingredient in a Chinese meal.
+Rice, noodles and vegetables are the base, and meat is the accent.
+I make a big batch to eat right away and freeze what’s left for quick meals down the road.

 Pork belly can be found in most Asian stores.
 If you can’t find it in a slab, buy the thickest sliced pork belly and cut it into 1/4-inch pieces.
 If your local grocery store has a butcher counter ask if they have uncured pork belly.

-Fried shallots: Pick up fried shallots in any Asian Store.
-It is relatively inexpensive or you can make your own in a microwave.
+Fried shallots: Pick up fried shallots at any Asian Store.
+It is relatively inexpensive BUT you can also make your own using the microwave.
 Place 1 cup of thinly sliced shallots in a microwave-proof bowl (I use an Anyday bowl, I found the recipe on their site) with 1-1/4 cup vegetable oil.
 Microwave uncovered for approximately 7 minutes (1000-watt microwave) or until golden brown.
 If the shallots aren’t brown enough, microwave in 20 to 30-second increments.
 Don’t let the shallots get too dark.
 They will continue to cook after zapping them.
 Let the dish sit in the microwave for an additional minute before removing.

-THE BOWL & OIL WILL BE SUPER HOT, REMOVE WITH CARE AND GLOVES.
+THE BOWL & OIL WILL BE SUPER HOT, REMOVE THEM CAREFULLY WITH GLOVES.
 Remove shallots with a strainer, place on a paper towel, and cool completely.
 This will also work with scallions and leeks.
-BONUS, save the super aromatic oil and use it for stir-frying or to make sauces and dressings.
+BONUS.
+The aromatic oil can be used in stir-frying or for making sauces.
 The fragrant oil makes homemade fried shallots worth the effort.

 Convenience hack: During the holidays Trader Joe’s carries fried onions in a can for the proverbial green bean casserole.
 They work pretty darn well for this recipe and Taiwanese Turkey Rice.